seanox/aspect-js/manual/en/introduction.md

 ### condition

-The condition attribute determines whether an element remains in the DOM.
+The condition attribute decides whether an element is kept in the DOM.
-The expression passed to the attribute must explicitly return `true` or `false`.
-With `false` an element is temporarily removed from the DOM and can be re-inserted later by refreshing the __parent element__ if the expression returns `true`.
+The expression specified with the attribute must explicitly return `true` for the element to be retained in the DOM.
+If the return value differs, the element is temporarily removed from the DOM and can be reinserted later by refreshing the __parent element__ if the expression returns `true`.
-A peculiarity is the combination with the attribute [interval](markup.md#interval), because with the removal of the element from the DOM also the corresponding timer is terminated.
-If the element is inserted into the DOM again with a later refresh, the timer starts again from the beginning and is therefore not continued.

 ```html
 <article condition="{{Model.visible}}">